vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 You should observe that the size is the same is that of the original file.

-Compare this with vDataFrame - The :py:mod:`~verticapy.vDataFrame` only uses about 37KB!
+Compare this with :py:mod:`~verticapy.vDataFrame` - The :py:mod:`~verticapy.vDataFrame` only uses about 37KB!
 By storing the data in the Vertica database, and only recording the user's data modifications in memory, the memory usage is reduced to a minimum.

 With VerticaPy, we can take advantage of Vertica's structure and scalability, providing fast queries without ever loading the data into memory.
 In the above examples, we've seen that in-memory processing is much more expensive in both computation and memory usage.
 This often leads to the decesion to downsample the data, which sacrfices the possibility of further data insights.

 The :py:mod:`~verticapy.vDataFrame` structure
 ----------------------------------------------

-Now that we've seen the performance and memory benefits of the vDataFrame, let's dig into some of the underlying structures and methods that produce these great results.
+Now that we've seen the performance and memory benefits of the :py:mod:`~verticapy.vDataFrame` , let's dig into some of the underlying structures and methods that produce these great results.

 :py:mod:`~verticapy.vDataFrame` are composed of columns called :py:mod:`vDataColumn`.
 To view all :py:mod:`~verticapy.vDataColumn` in a :py:mod:`~verticapy.vDataFrame` , use the :py:func:`~verticapy.vDataFrame.get_columns` method: